-Aircrack-ng gets a speed bump on pretty much some of the CPU architectures we cover: x86/ARM/PPC.
+Aircrack-ng gets a speed bump on pretty much all of the CPU architectures we cover: x86/ARM/PPC.
 The following graph show the improvements on a Raspberry Pi 3B+.

 It may seem that this release is slower than previously (1.2rc3) on non

 x86 32/64 bit but due to a bug, the cracking speeds were incorrectly

 calculated.
 More details can be found in this bug report.
 On a side note, our benchmark tool is available in build/benchmark.

 Here is a benchmark for the NanoPi NEO2: